JonnyBanana/NEOPIXEL_WS2812_5050_SKETCHS/README.md

-The hardware has been given to me for testing by: HitLetGo
+The hardware has been given to me for testing by HitLetGo

 </BR>